patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 > - *Incorporate a specialized medical vocabulary of at least 1,000 terms*

 The scale of the project as written there and the other 4 points is very large, and very ambitious for a 3-month project.
 It is worth noting we did not begin the project with a high quality / quantity dataset.

 Considering that we didn't begin the project with a dataset, items in the 'Vocabulary Coverage' section were simply not feasible.
 So we knew we would have to focus on a subset of the problem statement and redefine the scope.

 However we didn't abandon this problem statement, instead we used it's ambition to push ourselves to aim high, and it's vision as the basis for our decision making about the actual scope of the project.

 For example, when deciding which words in the dataset to focus on, we intentionally selected words that would be more likely to be used in a medical context over others.
 We also worked with the perspective that this is an initial proof-of-concept, of a solution we would like to develop further in future.

 #  **Research & Planning**

-## **Research**
-To decide on the scope of the project and our plan for development, we began with research.
+To decide on the scope of the project and our plan for development, the first task was to conduct research and share findings with each other.

 We investigated: